Skip to main content

 Prelims MCQ

-External sector – currency movements
+External sector and exchange rate movements

 1 marks